≡ Menu

 TSMC focuses exclusively on this model, without designing its own chips.
 In contrast, Samsung runs a foundry business alongside its own semiconductor design and manufacturing, serving external clients and producing chips for its products.

-You may find related statistic of TSMC on these pages:
+You may find related statistic of TSMC and Smaung in the following pages:

 Please use the table of contents to navigate this page.